Heroes of Might & Magic: Olden Era: Complete Resources Guide

 Advertisement

-Understand the resource order before you build anything
+Know the seven resources before you build anything

-• Ore: the second core expansion resource, important for keeping your build queue moving.
+• Ore: the second core expansion resource, essential for keeping the build queue moving.

 • Gems: a rare resource tied to upgrades and advanced structures.

-If you are coming from older Heroes games, the important adjustment is that classic sulfur is gone from this role.
-Alchemical Dust now fills the late-game “special resource” space, but in a much more restrictive way.
+If you’re coming from older Heroes games, the one adjustment to make is that classic sulfur is gone.
+Alchemical Dust now occupies that special-resource slot, but it’s far more restrictive about where it comes from.

 Why Wood and Ore decide your first phase

-Most stalled openings happen for a simple reason: players overvalue rare resources too early and underestimate how often Wood and Ore are required.
-In practice, Wood is the most-used building material in the early economy.
-Ore also matters, but Wood usually runs dry first because it shows up in both income and recruitment chains.
-If your town keeps asking for Wood, that is not bad luck; that is how the economy is structured.
+Most stalled openings happen because players overvalue rare resources too early and underestimate how often Wood and Ore are required.
+Wood is the most-used early building material, showing up in both income and recruitment chains, so it usually empties first.
+If your town keeps asking for Wood, that’s not bad luck — it’s how the economy is built.

 The correct response is to secure Wood and Ore sources early, even if that means delaying a greedier route toward a flashy rare mine.
-A stable Wood/Ore flow lets you keep building every day, and that matters more than owning one Crystal or Mercury source that you cannot fully use yet.
-The value of a resource is not just its rarity.
-It is whether it unlocks the next useful building right now.
+A stable Wood/Ore flow lets you keep building every day, and that matters more than owning one Crystal or Mercury source you can’t fully use yet.
+A resource’s value isn’t its rarity — it’s whether it unlocks the next useful building right now.

 • Prioritize nearby sawmills and ore pits if the guards are reasonable.